pboling/activerecord-transactionable/README.md

 # Activerecord::Transactionable

 Provides a method, `transaction_wrapper` at the class and instance levels that can be used instead of `ActiveRecord#transaction`.
+Enables you to do transactions properly, including with or without locking.

 | Project                 |  FlagShihTzu      |
 |------------------------ | ----------------- |